 Students may incur additional out-of-pocket expenses throughout their program that are not paid directly to Beckfield College.
 These costs are estimated and subject to change without prior notice or the College's knowledge.
 Examples include, but are not limited to, fees for vaccinations, drug screenings, physical examinations, personal health insurance, CPR training, malpractice insurance, professional memberships, and various assessments required for licensure or certification.
 Additional costs may also arise from site-specific requirements such as uniforms, travel, parking, and clinical site-imposed fees.
 These estimates do not include expenses related to travel to and from the College or clinical education sites, nor do they account for site-specific vaccination and drug screening requirements.
+At this time, medical massage therapy clinical hours are on campus, and no external sites are required.
+The state licensure board for massage therapy requires a background check for those applying at the end of the program for licensure.
+This fee is paid by the Student.
 Students should consult their Enrollment Agreement, College Catalog, or Catalog Addendum for more detailed information regarding program-specific and administrative fees.

-Estimated additional fees include: physical exam (varies), immunizations (varies), personal health insurance (varies), CPR training (approximately \$65), licensure assessment (e.g., NCLEX: \$250-\$500), specialty licensure assessment (\$275-\$500), malpractice insurance (varies), state licensing fees (e.g., MMT \$200) and professional memberships (\$30-\$300).
+Estimated additional fees include: physical exam (varies), immunizations (varies), personal health insurance (varies), CPR training (approximately \$65), assessment for licensure: \$250-\$500 (e.g., American Registry of Magnetic Resonance Imaging Technologists ARMRIT, NCLEX, MBLEX), specialty licensure assessment (\$275-\$500), malpractice insurance (varies), and professional memberships (\$30-\$500).
 These ranges reflect the diversity of program industries offered at Beckfield College.